AutoSail-MDH/autosail/src/apps/imu_reading/README.md

 GND(Black cable) - GND

 ## Calibration
 The IMU needs to be calibrated everytime it is restarted.
-It is recommended to save the offset/calibration data each time the device is calibrated.

-When a sensor is fully calibrated the associated calibration value displays a 3.
+This is done automatically by the BNO055 IMU sensor and should not take more than a couple of seconds.
+However if the IMU shows incorrect values for a longer time run the "imu_calibration" app.
+This app gives new offset values which are to be inserted into the "app.cpp" code.
+It is recommended to do this before every real test.

 ### The cailbration processes are: